 Requesting the Secretary-General, in consultation with Member States, to prepare a report, in preparation of the review of the political declaration and the [XX depending on para 15.a] anniversary of the Copenhagen Summit, which assesses progress and identifies gaps towards coherent, efficient and inclusive follow-up and review.

-Reaffirming that the Commission for Social Development (CSocD) has the primary responsibility for the follow-up of the World Summit for Social Development and the outcome of the twenty-fourth special session of the General Assembly and intergovernmentally agreed social development commitments and to proceeding to the strengthening of its role including in contribution to the review process.
+Reaffirming that the Commission for Social Development (CSocD) has the primary responsibility for the follow-up of the World Summit for Social Development and the outcome of the twenty-fourth special session of the General Assembly of 2000 and intergovernmentally agreed social development commitments and to proceeding to the strengthening of its role including in contribution to the review process, and including resources needed to do so.

 Requests the UN Regional Commissions to convene preparatory meetings at the regional level in advance of the global review, in [XX, depending on 15.a.], with the aim of assessing progress made, gaps and opportunities for action towards the implementation of the Copenhagen Declaration on Social Development and the Programme of Action of the World Summit for Social Development.
 The Regional Commissions are invited to utilize existing mechanisms and platforms to conduct the regional preparatory meetings/reviews, the outcome of which will feed into the global review.